bitmakerlabs/python-dev-setup-guide-mac/README.md

 ```
 echo export PATH='/usr/local/bin:$PATH' >> ~/.bash_profile
 ```
-This will create a .bash_profile config file which is read and executed each time a new terminal is opened.
+This will create a `.bash_profile` config file which is read and executed each time a new terminal is opened.
 To apply changes made to this file, you can either restart terminal (ghetto mode), or run ```source ~/.bash_profile```.

 If you see other issues, try reading the instructions carefully and doing what they suggest.
-If `brew doctor` continues to issue warnings, you can [contact Julie](mailto:julie@bitmakerlabs.com) for help.
+If `brew doctor` continues to issue warnings, you can [contact Mina](mailto:mina@bitmakerlabs.com) or [Ilia](mailto:ilia@bitmakerlabs.com) for help.

 Test this out by installing wget via HomeBrew: ```brew install wget```.
 Now run ```brew update``` to get the latest HomeBrew formulas.